Ardulink/Ardulink-2/Deploy/rootfolder/examples/DataReceiver/README.txt

-To run this example double click on data receiver jar.
+To run this example double click on data receiver jar or use java -jar command.
+This example accepts arguments.
+Please run it with -h option to read the usage.

 For Windows 32 bit systems.